yuankunzhang/blog/content/posts/a-terraform-module-to-list-google-cloud-service-agents.md

 }
 ```

-For more information, please check out the [Github repository](https://github.com/yuankunzhang/google-cloud-service-agents).
+For more information, kindly refer to the [Github repository](https://github.com/yuankunzhang/google-cloud-service-agents).